Perineal Massage Overview

 What is perineal massage?

-Perineal massage involves massaging the tissue between the vagina and the anus before giving birth.
+Perineal massage (perineal stretching) involves massaging the tissue between the vagina and the anus before giving birth.
 The objective is to condition the birth canal for childbirth, potentially reducing the chances of tearing.

 How does perineal massage help during childbirth?